roelven/garmin-csv-parser/README.md

 ## License

 This project is open-source and available under the [MIT License](LICENSE.txt).
-(You would need to create a LICENSE.txt file with the MIT License text if you want to include this).